-- A Excellent, achievement of distinction (4 quality points per semester hour).

-- A- (3.67 quality points per semester hour)

-- B+ (3.33 quality points per semester hour)

-- B Good, achievement above that required for graduation (3 quality points per semester hour).

-- B- (2.67 quality points per semester hour)

-- C+ (2.33 quality points per semester hour)

-- C Fair, minimum achievement required for graduation (2 quality points per semester hour).

-- C- (1.67 quality points per semester hour)

-- D+ (1.33 quality points per semester hour) - D Poor, achievement at a level below that required for graduation; must be balanced by good or excellent work in other courses (1 quality point per semester hour). - D- (.67 quality points per semester hour) - F Failure, unsatisfactory achievement (no quality points). - S Satisfactory achievement (Honors courses, B level or above; all others C level or above) on a course taken on a satisfactory/unsatisfactory basis. - U Unsatisfactory achievement (Honors courses, B- level or below; all others, C- level or below) on a course taken on a satisfactory/unsatisfactory basis. - N No Grade, indicating the student withdrew from the course - Incomplete, used only as a prefix to a letter grade.
+- A Excellent, achievement of distinction (4 quality points per semester hour). - A- (3.67 quality points per semester hour) - B+ (3.33 quality points per semester hour) - B Good, achievement above that required for graduation (3 quality points per semester hour). - B- (2.67 quality points per semester hour) - C+ (2.33 quality points per semester hour) - C Fair, minimum achievement required for graduation (2 quality points per semester hour). - C- (1.67 quality points per semester hour) - D+ (1.33 quality points per semester hour) - D Poor, achievement at a level below that required for graduation; must be balanced by good or excellent work in other courses (1 quality point per semester hour). - D- (.67 quality points per semester hour) - F Failure, unsatisfactory achievement (no quality points). - S Satisfactory achievement (Honors courses, B level or above; all others C level or above) on a course taken on a satisfactory/unsatisfactory basis. - U Unsatisfactory achievement (Honors courses, B- level or below; all others, C- level or below) on a course taken on a satisfactory/unsatisfactory basis. - N No Grade, indicating the student withdrew from the course - I Incomplete, used only as a prefix to a letter grade.
 Assigning an incomplete grade indicates that, for a valid reason, the course has not been completed and that the instructor reserves the right to raise the grade if the incomplete work is completed within one year, or by an earlier date specified by the instructor.
 The grade to which I is prefixed is not used in computing the student's GPA until the I prefix is removed and indicates the grade earned if no further work is performed.
-It is the grade in the course unless and until changed by the instructor.
+It is the grade in the course unless and until changed by the instructor or until one year has passed, at which time the incomplete is converted to the default grade.